ruisuantonio/quote-test-main/README-br.md

 # Citacao do dia fournace

-> **Citacao:** Um homem sem esperança é um homem muito desesperado e perigoso, quase um homem morto. - Robert F. Kennedy
+> **Citacao:** A maioria do que você deseja virá da minoria do que você faz. - Gary Keller

 fim do arquivo